 Ninth graders will study the environmental science.
 Students who are looking for a more challenging course, are planning to enter the IB biology course, or go into dual enrollment will need to take a year of Pre-IB Biology.

 The purpose of this course is to develop and enhance healthy behaviors that influence lifestyle choices and student health and fitness.
 Students will combine the learning of principles and background information in a classroom setting with physical application of the knowledge.
 A majority of class time should be spent in physical activity.
 This is a Florida requirement for graduation.

 Freshmen with strong literacy and study skills, who are looking to attend a 4 year college might consider this AP course studying human geography.
 The content will include regions, population studies, cultural concepts and spatial representation, political geography, land use, urbanization, issues related to space, place, and scale, and economic geography.
 (Optional– requires teacher recommendation.)

 Freshman Seminar students learn all about high school options and programs.
-They receive curriculum in time management, conflict negotiation, reading and math test prep, note-taking and career exploration.
+They receive curriculum in social emotional learning, time management, conflict negotiation, note-taking and career exploration.
 Students explore colleges and career majors.
-Additionally, students prepare for Algebra 1 or Geometry EOC testing and FSA testing.